 Soon enough, they arrived to a wide open section of Xiaopei, which looked to be one of the supply caches.
 As they had expected from their maps before, it was largely empty, with only a few supply bins placed around them while illumination came from a series of ceiling lights.
 But more importantly, it was well out of the way of the regular routes, ensuring that the rest of the fortress would be undisturbed by the events set to occur.
 Thus, after taking several steps into the area, both Rai and Alfred came to a stop.
 In turn, Andreas turned around and let out another call, aimed directly toward the shadows behind them.

 "You can come out now."
 Alfred started a minute, but challenging tone, which accompanied Andreas' call well enough.
 "There's no point in remaining hidden when your quarry is aware of your presence."

 "Though we are impressed."
 Rai joined in as well.
-"Outside of our Ninth Army, there aren't many who can remain so effectively covert." he then added with a smirk.
-"Especially in those flashy gold uniforms."
+"Outside of our special forces, there aren't many who can remain so effectively covert."

 She then added with her own smirk.
 "That you didn't sense us sooner."

 "Indeed.
 We projected ourselves to such an extent, a child could have sensed our approach." the male said as well, who held the same predatory gaze as his twin.
 "For people that fashion themselves as 'knights', you are lacking warriors."

 Despite the fact they were seemingly cornered, neither Rai nor Alfred seemed deterred.
 "So this is the famous Tianshou Team..."
 Rai exclaimed.
 "Followers of Li, protectors of Tianzi, so-called Heavenly Beasts."

 "Correct, Major," the female acknowledged, before proceeding with an overly dramatic bow.
 "I'm Captain Yu Yin, Tianshou Three.
 And beside me is my brother Captain Yu Bai, Tianshou Two."